chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 MPAM
 ####

-The hardware and the software requirements required for the MPAM feature can be verified by running the command ``testing_mpam.sh`` on ``terminal_uart_ap`` (this script is only available on Buildroot distros).
+The hardware and the software requirements required for the MPAM feature can be verified by running the command ``testing_mpam.sh`` on ``terminal_uart_ap`` (this script is located inside the `/bin` folder, which is part of the default `$PATH` environment variable, allowing this command to be executed from any location in the device filesystem).

-NOTES: This test is specific to Buildroot only.
+NOTE: This test is specific to Buildroot only.
 An example of the expected test result for this test is ilustrated in the related :ref:`Total Compute Platform Expected Test Results <docs/totalcompute/tc2/expected-test-results_mpam>` document section.

 BTI